WestJet pilot buys pizza for rerouted Air Canada passengers

 Samms then tweeted: “Awkward but funny moment: westjet guy walks in and says ‘hey guys I’m from Westjet and we do things differently, want some pizza?“’

+“After the Air Canada guy had said there’s absolutely nothing that we can do here, and then the WestJet guy shows up as a hero, you had to wonder if there was some kind of confrontation going to happen,” he said.

+“But no, that didn’t happen and everybody was appreciative and applauded the WestJet employee.”

-He said four or five pizzas were ordered.
+Samms said four or five pizzas were ordered.

-Samms wrote that the Air Canada employee then offered $10 vouchers, but there was nowhere to use them.
+He said that the Air Canada employee then offered $10 vouchers, but there was nowhere to use them.

 The pilot could not be reached for comment, and WestJet declined to speak.